NVIDIA/NeMo/tools/nemo_forced_aligner/README.md

 * **[OPTIONAL]** `separator`: the string used to separate CTM segments.
 If the separator is `“”` (empty string), the CTM segments will be the tokens used by the ASR model.
 If the separator is anything else, e.g. `“ “`, `“|”` or `“<new section>”`, the segments will be the blocks of text separated by that separator.
 (Default: `“ “`, so for languages such as English, the CTM segments will be words.)

 * **[OPTIONAL]** `n_parts_for_ctm_id`: This specifies how many of the 'parts' of the audio_filepath we will use (starting from the final part of the audio_filepath) to determine the utt_id that will be used in the CTM files.
 (Default: 1, i.e. utt_id will be the stem of the basename of audio_filepath).
-Note also that any spaces that are present in the audio_filepath will be stripped away from the utt_id, so as not to change the number of space-separated elements in the CTM files.
+Note also that any spaces that are present in the audio_filepath will be replaced with dashes, so as not to change the number of space-separated elements in the CTM files.

 * **[OPTIONAL]** `audio_sr`: The sample rate (in Hz) of your audio.
 (Default: 16000)